dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Recursive Descent Parsers.md

 ### String View

-Determine a leftmost derivation of the input while reading the input from left to right while looking ahead at most 1 input token
+Determine a leftmost derivation of the input while reading the input from left to right while looking ahead at most 1 input token.
+We can very easily create sets for the [[Inference Rules]] with these types of compilers.

 ### Tree View